kinggongzilla/ai-clone-whatsapp/README.md

 Running this command loads the finetuned model and let's you have a conversation with it in the commandline.

 ## Hardware requirements
-At least 26GB vRAM required for QLoRa Llama3 finetune with 4k context length.
+Approx 16 GB vRAM required for QLoRa Llama3 finetune with 4k context length.
 I ran the finetune on a RTX 3090.
 When experimenting with other models, vRAM requirement might vary.